Sunday School – Grades KG - 9

 Kindergarten through 9th grade students meet on Sundays following the 9:30am Mass, from September through April.
 Classes begin around 10:40am and ends at Noon.
 Please find dates of scheduled classes and special events in our calendar section.

-Registration for CCF 2013/2014 has begun.
+Registration for CCF 2015/2016 continues.
 To register online click CCF Registration

 The Sacrament of Baptism (for infants and young children), the gift of initiation into the life of Christ and the Church, is available for all children from birth through age 7.